 You can count on knowledgeable and helpful service from our friendly call center representatives to our service techs and deliver drivers.

-We believe in strengthening the communities we serve by fostering partnerships with local non-profit organizations to improve the overall quality of life of residents.
-Hawaiʻi Gas proudly sponsors events that enhance the vitality of our neighborhoods, celebrates our community's successes and supports local charities.
-Our partnerships are more than just a charitable donations program; it is a force for good that delivers a brighter future for Hawaiʻi.
+We strengthening the communities we serve by fostering partnerships with impactful local non-profit organizations.
+Hawaiʻi Gas supports a diverse set of local non-profits and sponsors events that enhance the vitality of our neighborhoods.
+Our partnerships are more than just a charitable donations program—they are a force for good that deliver a brighter future for Hawaiʻi.